Lasseignejk/DC-Notes/BackEnd/9--Sessions.md

 **Sign up for an account with Supabase.**

-Things like Supabase are not widespread yet though, so probs won't use it at your job.
+Things like Supabase are not widespread yet though, so you probably won't use it at your job.

 Supabase is another thing to use to see our tables and stuff.
 We can edit our columns, add in rows, etc.